Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - You can't be ugly and play hard to get, you're already hard to want.
 - If it burns, it isn’t healthy. - **Brandon Sanderson, Elantris**
 - Valensin pointed at the reefersleep casket.
 “You climb into that box one more time, we might as well paint it black and put handles on it.” - **Arkady Martine, A Memory Called Empire**
 - The enemy of my enemy is my enemy, but they took out my enemy for me.
-Time to get away. **YouTube Comment on The Three Body Problem**
+Time to get away. - **YouTube Comment on The Three Body Problem**
+- Me and my work bestie laughing because we told our coworker that she swallowed too many kids and that's why everything out her mouth sounds childish and now we have a meeting with HR. - **TikTok**
+- Accidently became important at work and now its ruining my life.
+- Garage-to-billionaire pipeline.
+- They insist that the socks lost in the dryer are being sacrificed to the laundry gods for good fortune, and frankly, I'm starting to believe it too.
+- We are all the same height in bed. - **Reddit**
+- Reduce plastic but use more trees, reduce paper but use more plastic. - **Reddit**

 ## Money